Domincee/Templyx/README.md

 ## 📝 License

-This project is for educational and hobby purposes.
-Feel free to use it as inspiration for your own projects!
+This project is for hobby purposes.

 ## 🤝 Contributing